 Theory only gets you so far.
 You need hands-on practice against real LLMs - not simulations or regex-based challenges.
 This is where you develop the intuition for how models actually respond to adversarial input.

-PromptTrace's free labs give you exactly this: real LLMs with specific security objectives and full visibility into the prompt stack via the Context Trace.
-The Gauntlet then tests your skills across 15 levels of progressively harder defenses - all completely free.
+PromptTrace's free labs give you exactly this: real LLMs with specific security objectives, while Context Trace exposes the assembled prompt layers and defenses available to players.
+Challenge secrets and sensitive values may be redacted.
+The Gauntlet then tests your skills across progressively harder defenses - all completely free.

 Step 4: Study the frameworks